 Exercising in the morning when fasting … is actually easier (in my experience)

-You will likely find that with weightlifting or other anaerobic workouts, your blood sugar will possibly rise during a fasted workout, which means you might actually need a bolus of insulin for that type of workout.
+You may therefore find that with weightlifting or other anaerobic workouts, you might actually need a bolus of insulin for that type of workout.

 This will not take away from your fasted efforts — this simply helps use the glucose that’s produced when glycogen stored in your muscles is broken down during anaerobic exercise.